 The complexity of the context and the Activity interventions prompted the team to integrate Collaborating, Learning, and Adapting (CLA) best practices into Activity design and implementation.

-To do this, the Activity created a comprehensive CLA plan early in the planning process that presents an integrated approach to program-level learning-while-doing which combines routine monitoring data and analysis alongside a clear plan for regular reflection, feedback loops, and adaptive management.
-Additionally, this Activity is part of FFP’s refine and implement (R&I) approach, allowing one year to learn, modify and plan before implementation.
+To do this, the Activity created a comprehensive CLA plan early in the planning process that presents an integrated approach to program-level learning-while-doing.
+This combines routine monitoring data and analysis alongside a clear plan for regular reflection, feedback loops and adaptive management.
+Additionally, the Activity is part of Food For Peace (FFP) refine and implement (R&I) approach, allowing one year to learn, modify and plan before implementation.
 During the refinement year, the consortium has taken tremendous steps to embed CLA methodologies in its day-to-day work such as the aforementioned iterative learning during the PRA.
 The Research and Learning Advisor works hand-in-hand with Technical Advisors when conducting pause-and-reflect sessions.
 AVSI leadership calls for both formal and informal before and after action reviews.
 Lessons are learned daily; information accumulates with each stakeholder engagement or assessment conducted.
 We, as a consortium, must grow and adjust in response.
 Examples of our CLA plan in action include the following.

 - Land rental access for refugees

 - Other crop possibilities that require less land

 - Other off-farm livelihood possibilities including business and skilled

 Welcome to our Notes from the Field, the Graduating to Resilience Activity blog!
 This set of notes comes directly from our team in Uganda, comprised of AVSI, Trickle Up and IMPAQ International.
 In it, you will see updates on our progress and gains in learning and knowledge, discoveries and challenges in our commitment to reach the expected results.